AsahiLinux/docs/SW:-DT-bindings.md

 ### SPI keyboard/touchpad
 - 'apple,keyboard'

-Used by OpenBSD; should probably be changed to something like 'apple,hid-transport'
+Used by OpenBSD; should probably be changed to something like 'apple,spi-hid-transport'